astoilkov/main-thread-scheduling/readme.md

 ## Alternatives

 **Web Workers** are a great fit if you have: 1) heavy algorithm (e.g. image processing), 2) heavy process (runs for a long time, big part of the app lifecycle).
 However, in reality, it's rare to see people using them.
 That's because they require significant investment of time due to the complexity that can't be avoided when working with CPU threads regardless of the programming language.
 This library can be used as a gateway before transitioning to Web Workers.
-In reality, a lot of the times, you would discover the doing it on the main thread is good enough.
+In most cases, you would discover the doing it on the main thread is good enough.

 <div id="scheduler-yield-alternative"></div>